75lb/array-tools/README.md

 ```
 <a name="module_array-tools.unique"></a>
 ### a.unique(array) ⇒ <code>Array</code>
-returns an array of unique values
+Returns an array containing the unique values from the input array.

 **Kind**: static method of <code>[array-tools](#module_array-tools)</code>
 **Category**: chainable